roboconf/roboconf.github.io/en/developer-guide/continuous-integration.md

 layout: page
 cat: "dg-snapshot"
 id: "continuous-integration"
-menus: [ "developers", "developer-guide" ]
+menus: [ "developers", "developer-guide", "Snapshot" ]
 ---

 Continuous Integration (CI) is applied to almost all the Git repositories of Roboconf.